americocunhajr/HarvesterOpt/README.md

 ## Harvester Optimizer

-**HarvesterOpt: Harvester Optimizer** is Matlab code that solves an optimization problem to maximize the energy recovered by a bistable piezo-magneto-elastic energy harvesting system.
+**HarvesterOpt: Harvester Optimizer** is Matlab code designed to solve optimization problems aimed at maximizing the energy recovery of bistable piezo-magneto-elastic energy harvesting systems.
+This tool leverages the Cross-Entropy method to enhance the performance and efficiency of energy harvesters, making it a valuable asset for researchers and engineers in the field of energy harvesting.

 ### Table of Contents
 - [Overview](#overview)